 2015-2016: The Emperor of All Maladies

-This was the period when I started to think a great deal about the history of cancer, especially the many patients that had come before me and the pioneering oncologists.
+This was the period when I started to think a great deal about the history of cancer, especially the many patients that had come before me and the pioneering oncologists who set the stage for today’s advanced treatments.
 I developed a fascination with these topics while watching the PBS miniseries Cancer: The Emperor of All Maladies.
 The creators of this ground-breaking television documentary based their project on a Pulitzer Prize winning work of nonfiction by renowned oncologist Siddhartha Mukherjee.
 Both the PBS documentary and Mukherjee’s Pulitzer Prize winning volume have one overriding theme.
 They bring to light that our current generation’s experience with cancer represents only a momentary chapter in an epic battle spanning thousands of years.

 2017: At Long Last